-Internal isolations will be coded with a '2' on the register as soon as the isolation is agreed via a member of the Academy Leadership Team.
-Isolations must be agreed with a member of the Academy Leadership Team, usually the link to the specific year group.
+Internal isolations will be coded with a '2' on the register as soon as the isolation is agreed via a member of the Academy Senior Leadership Team.

 All incidents of 'holding/investigation' will be coded as a '4' on the register.
 This is where a student might be held for a short period of time whilst fact finding takes place, such as investigations.